samedicorp/samedicorp.github.io/_posts/2021-04-13-using-external-files.md

 Now activate your controller, and it will completely fail to do anything!

-What it's _trying_ to do, however, is to load the contents of file called `myUtilities.lua`, evaluate it, and assign the result to a global variable called `myLibrary`.
+What this code is _trying_ to do, however, is to load lua from a file called `myUtilities.lua`, execute it, and assign the result to a global variable called `myLibrary`.

-It is also assuming that `myLibrary` has a function called `doSomething`, which it tries to call.
+We are assuming that the result of executing `myLibrary` is an object (I use the term loosely) which has a function called `doSomething` -- which we are then trying to call.

-So let's fix the errors by creating the file.
+So let's fix the errors by creating the file and making it do just that.

 ## Where To Put Your Code

 When your script does `require('x')`, Lua looks for a file called `x.lua` in a specific folder in the game directory.
 Exactly where this is depends on where you've put the game.
-For me, it's something like `D:\Dual Universe\Game\data\lua\` - your mileage may vary.
+For me, it's something like `D:\Dual Universe\Game\data\lua\` - your mileage may vary, but it will always be in the `lua` folder of the `data` folder of the `Game` folder.

-Navigate your way to this folder, create a file called `myUtilities.lua`, and enter the following text:
+Navigate your way to this folder, create a file called `myUtilities.lua` using your favourite text editor, and enter the following text:

 ```lua
 local module = { }